Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 ---

-I built this after realizing that iterating on a monolithic backtest script was getting in the way of doing actual research.
-Every time I wanted to test a new exit condition, add a session filter, or tweak the risk management, I was rewriting the same loop from scratch.
-This project is the result of refactoring that mess into something I can actually reuse.
+I built this after realizing that rebuilding a bar-by-bar simulation loop across notebooks was not a research workflow, it was a bottleneck.
+Every new strategy meant rewriting execution logic, risk management, and session filters from scratch.
+This project is the result of decoupling signal generation from the execution engine, so strategy logic can be iterated independently from the simulation layer.

 The engine is written in Python and designed around one idea: **signal generation and execution logic should be completely independent**.
 The operator bring a strategy that produces a `Signal` column and the engine handles everything else: entries, exits, position sizing, breakeven, atr trailing stops, session filtering, and later trade analytics and hypothesis testing.